-Test samples may be kept at laboratory ambient temperature and humidity or may be conditioned cold, hot or wet according to the specifications given below.
-At the discretion of the Foundation's technical personnel and at any point during the testing, a sample previously kept at ambient may be conditioned cold, hot or wet.
-However, once a sample has been conditioned cold, hot or wet, the sample must be maintained in that condition throughout the rest of the testing.

-The special solvent wipe conditioning described below may be applied to any sample at the discretion of the Foundation's technical personnel.
+Test samples may be tested at laboratory ambient temperature and humidity or may be conditioned hot or wet according to the specifications given below.
+Prior to establishing ambient, hot or wet conditioning, any helmet may first be subjected to a cold-cycle.
+Each of these conditions shall be applied to at least one helmet in a certification test series.
+At the discretion of the Foundation's technical personnel and at any point during the testing, a sample previously kept at ambient may be conditioned hot or wet.
+However, once a sample has been conditioned hot or wet, the sample must be maintained in that condition throughout the rest of the testing.
+The special solvent wipe conditioning described below may also be applied to any sample at the discretion of the Foundation's technical personnel.